14 Top-Rated Campgrounds near Seattle

 - 13. Camano Island State Park, Camano Island

 1. Deception Pass State Park, Oak Harbor

-Originally home to Coast Salish tribes and named by English explorers, who mistook the passageway for the mouth of the Columbia River, Deception Pass has been one of the most popular state parks in Washington for almost 100 years.
-Incorporating both Whidbey and Fidalgo Island, including the iconic Deception Pass Bridge, the Civilian Conservation Corps developed much of the infrastructure of the park in the 1930s.
-Much of that work is still on display today in the many hiking trails, interpretive displays, and camping areas of this top campground in Washington state.
+Deception Pass has been one of the most popular state parks in Washington for almost 100 years.
+The Civilian Conservation Corps developed much of the infrastructure of the park in the 1930s.
+Much of that work is still on display today in the park's many hiking trails, interpretive displays, and camping areas.

 2. Kalaloch Campground, Olympic National Park

 Over 170 campsites are available from late May through early September at Cougar Rock Campground.
-Other hiking opportunities can be found closer to the campground, including access to the 93-mile Wonderland Trail, which circumnavigates the mountain.
-Advanced reservations are available at Cougar Rock, along with the equally popular Ohanapecosh Campground in Mount Rainier, which accommodates tent campers and small recreational vehicles.
+Advanced reservations are recommended.
+An equally nice alternative nearby in the park is the Ohanapecosh Campground, which accommodates tent campers and small recreational vehicles.

 4. Cape Disappointment State Park, Ilwaco

 Cape Disappointment State Park is steeped in Pacific Northwest history and just over three hours from Seattle.
 It's on the far southwest corner of the state, where the Columbia River meets the Pacific Ocean.

 Despite its dreary name, coined by explorer John Meares after his futile attempts to locate the Columbia River entrance, Cape Disappointment is a lovely place consisting of lighthouse views, ocean vistas, and plenty of adventure.